Frequently Asked Questions

 - Logging on and ‘attending’ a virtual meeting of the Rotary e-Club of Silicon Valley

-We know that a key component to keeping our members engaged and inclined to bring guests and potential new members is to provide consistently high quality speakers, on a wide variety of topics of interest to our members, at our weekly meetings.
+We know that a key component to keeping our members engaged and inclined to bring guests and potential new members is to provide consistently high quality speakers, on a wide variety of topics of interest to our members at our weekly meetings.
 That is why we put a lot of effort into our program schedule, and we encourage our members to communicate their ideas on good presenters and program topics to our Program Chair.
-We post the list of our upcoming speakers.
+We post the list of our upcoming speakers on our Calendar.